kobotoolbox/docs/source/pull_data_kobotoolbox.md

 **Things to note**

-* This will work both on KoBoCollect app and Enketo (web form).
+* This will work both on KoboCollect app and Enketo (web form).
 * Compress a large .csv file into a .zip archive before uploading it.
 * Save .csv file in UTF-8 format if pre-loaded data contains non-English fonts or special characters this enables your Android device to render the text correctly.
 * Data fields pulled from a .csv file are considered to be text strings therefore use the int() or number() functions to convert a pre-loaded field into numeric form.